tbobm/tbobm-blog/content/posts/watermarking-pictures-fast/index.md

 tags = ['media processing', 'performance', 'python', 'go', 'tech']
 +++

-Working in the Media Processing industry, I very often encounter 2 concept: **adding overlay to images** and **doing it fast**.
+Working in the _media processing_ industry, I very often encounter 2 concepts: **adding overlay to images** and **doing it fast**.

-As I'm very much interested in tackling this problem well enough and using proper tooling for performance effiency, I explored several options that allows watermarking pictures.
+As I'm very much interested in tackling this problem well enough and using proper tooling for performance efficiency, I explored several options that allow watermarking pictures.

 > Code is available at [github.com/tbobm/watermarking-images-for-fun-and-profit][gh-repo]